filetrust/Squads-And-Maps/Blogs/Issue3.md

 hours per week they were committing to each of their squads.
 This too was not a natural integration and a large amount of technical resistance was surfacing as we went down this path.

-We then realised that we over thinking and over engineering for a potential future problem that we did not yet have.
+We then realised that we over thinking things for a potential future problem that we did not yet have.
 We were trying to create a way to specifically track and measure everyone's time and an over engineered approach at that.
 We realised the need for a simpler way to address this and put the trust in our people to manage it themselves.